 Ealing Council is working hard to tackle knife crime in the borough and, with the number of incidents in London rising over the last 12 months, a strategy is being refined to help keep young people safe.

-As part of the borough’s knife crime and serious violence strategy, 10 knife bins will be installed in February with the aim of taking weapons off the streets, by providing an easy way of getting rid of them safely.
+As part of the borough’s knife crime and serious violence strategy, 10 knife bins have been installed with the aim of taking weapons off the streets, by providing an easy way of getting rid of them safely.

-The bins will be placed in busy areas (locations below), so they are not hard to find.
+The bins are placed in busy areas (locations below), so they are not hard to find and have stickers placed on them.
 Any knives will be disposed of by the police unless there is an obvious sign one has been used in a crime.

 However, the strategy does not just focus on people surrendering weapons, it also looks at educating young people, reducing youth violence, making sure offenders are brought to justice and supporting victims and their witnesses.